MrRav3n/KittyUniverse/api/README.md

-# node-express-starter
+# KittyUniverse back-end

-Basic express app starter built with help of https://github.com/IBM/nodejs-express-app
+KittyUniverse back-end built with node.js and express framework.
+This module is responsible only for creating and managing payments created with solidity smart contracts.